gomorpheus/morpheus-apidoc/source/includes/_cypher.md

 --------- | ------- | -----------
 leaseTimeout | | The lease duration in milliseconds. ttl | 32 days | Time to Live.
 The lease duration in seconds, or a human readable format eg. '15m', 8h, '7d'.
 This can be used instead of leaseTimeout. value |  | The secret value to be stored.
 Only required for certain mountpoints.
+Some engine generate their own value and do not require a value to be passed. eg. `uuid`, `key` and `password`. type |  | The type of data stored, `string` or `object`.
+The data type depends on the cypher engine being used.
+Most engines store type `string`, but the `secret` engine stores type `object` by default.
+You can store a secret value as a string instead by passing this value as `string`.
+This means the `data` value returned by the API will be a string and not an object.

 ### JSON Parameters